 Once you’ve found your ideal company, you then want to drill down and find the ideal contacts at the company.
 Who will use your service?
 What’s their job title?
 For a smaller company, this might mean reaching out to the CEO.
 You also need to think about who makes the buying decisions.

 In my experience, when a company has more than 50 employees, there’ll be someone higher up you need to speak to.
-So, in our outreach, we’ll include them, as well as the end user.
+So, in our outreach, we’ll include them, as well as the end user to increase our chances of getting response.

 Once you have a clear picture of what your customer looks like, it’s time to build your list.
 At Reply we look for accounts manually, using tools like Angellist and LinkedIn Sales Navigator, to find right people.